Eureka-Shoulders/componentz/README.md

 The complete documentation is under construction, we will soon make it available.

-First add a Inversify provider and reflect metadata at the root of your project
+First add a Inversify provider and reflect-metadata at the root of your project

 ```ts
 import 'reflect-metadata';